 Crawl Space Vapor Barriers & Retarders

 Ventilated dirt crawl spaces provide a source of moisture that can lead to mold, mildew, fungus and even structural decay.
 A crawl space can foster environments that lead to severe health issues, environmental moisture problems and increased energy consumption.
-Therefore, a crawl space needs to be sealed with a crawl space vapor barrier or vapor retarder to help maintain humidity levels for occupant comfort, reduce heating and cooling costs and minimize other moisture related problems.
+Therefore, a crawl space needs to be sealed with a crawl space vapor barrier or crawl space vapor retarder to help maintain humidity levels for occupant comfort, reduce heating and cooling costs and minimize other moisture-related problems.

+Here is a guide on crawl space vapor barrier installation.
 Now the third line of defense, a vapor gas barrier.
 This is a high density polyethylene.
 We're gonna use this to cover the whole floor.
 This is 20 feet wide on the roll and it's fan-folded, making it a little bit more manageable.
 To get started, we just roll it out, cut it to the length that we need, and then we'll unfold it to cover the space of the room.
-Now this is pretty thick stuff.
+Now, this is pretty thick stuff.
 It's five layers., bonded together with three layers of polyethylene.
 It also has these polyester cords running throughout in a grid pattern that helps reinforce the material.
 If you had regular plastic laid over these rocks and walked on it.
 It would cause some holes and probably some leakage.

 Now once you get this stuff laid out and you hit obstacles like plumbing pipe like this.
 What we could do is we could just slit right up and bring the material around but we want to keep the number of protrusions and slits in this material at a minimum so you don't have gas leaking through.
 So instead what I'm going to do is just make a little cut, make a little hole in this area right here and then we'll just lift it over the top and once we get that accomplished, we'll come back and we'll actually install some boots - it's a pretty good process for sealing these up.